Alexn555/ang-weather/README.md

  3. Once installed to start application use cmd -> npm run start
  4. Type localhost:4200 in browser
  5. Type City and press search, you should see correct result (or error if not typed or result not found)
- 6. You can use last search results as quick type links

  Main structure